-Due to an abundance of available metrics many digital marketers struggle with picking the right ones to focus on for analytics.
+Due to an abundance of available metrics, many digital marketers struggle with picking the right ones to focus on for analytics.
 And not choosing the right metrics as KPIs ultimately results in a failed campaign.
 So to help our growing community of digital marketers gain a better understanding of KPIs, we have tried to answer, definitively, the following questions.

-- What are KPIs and Metrics?
+- What are KPIs and metrics?

 - How to choose the right KPIs?

-What are metrics and KPIs?
+What Are Metrics and KPIs?

-We begin by defining exactly what Metrics and KPIs are.
-In the realm of digital marketing they are integral ingredients.
+We begin by defining exactly what metrics and KPIs are.
+In the realm of digital marketing, they are integral ingredients.
 We use them every day to create campaign reports for our clients.
 They form the very basis for an effective analysis of any marketing campaign.

 Note the words ‘specific’ and ‘relevant’ in the KPI definition?
 That’s the essence of a good KPI.

 KPIs fall into two broad types.
 Number and Ratio metrics.
-Metrics such as Page Views, Impressions, visitors are number metrics as they can be represented in natural numbers.
+Metrics such as Page Views, Impressions, and visitors are number metrics as they can be represented in natural numbers.

-The difference between a KPI and a metric
+The Difference Between a KPI and a Metric

-It’s important to understand how KPIs differ from Metrics and that they are not interchangeable.
+It’s essential to understand how KPIs differ from Metrics and that they are not interchangeable.
 While all KPIs are metrics of one form or another, all metrics are not KPIs.
 KPIs, therefore, are a subset of metrics.